Employee Ownership Trusts

 - The company contributes cash to the EOT which the EOT pays upfront to the exiting shareholders as part consideration for the shares.

-- The EOT also issues a form of loan note to the exiting shareholders representing deferred income which can be drawn down on over a given future period.
+- The EOT holds a debt to the exiting shareholders representing deferred income which can be drawn down on over a given future period.

 - Each year, the company will continue to make payments out of profits to the EOT.
-The EOT will then use this cash to redeem part of the loan notes from the exiting shareholders.
+The EOT will then use this cash to pay off part of the debt to the exiting shareholders.

 What restrictions are there?